COGS108/Overview/COGS108-Syllabus.md

 ### Feedback & Grades

 It is your responsibility to ensure that we receive a submission from you on datahub and that you submit the correct file (a Jupyter notebook with the .ipynb extension with the same file name as the assignment) for each assignment.
-If you identify that a mistake has been made, it is your responsibility to get in touch on Campuswire should a problem arise.
+If you identify that a mistake has been made, it is your responsibility to get in touch on Piazza should a problem arise.
 You will receive individualized feedback via email with your grade and feedback about a week after each assignment is due.

-### Assignment Questions on Campuswire
+### Assignment Questions on Piazza

-Campuswire will be used for all general questions.
-For example, if you are confused by what a question is asking or are unsure where to start to look for the answer and need direction, Campuswire is the place to go.
-However, when asking or answering questions on Campuswire, code that answers assignment questions should **not** be provided.
+Piazza will be used for all general questions.
+For example, if you are confused by what a question is asking or are unsure where to start to look for the answer and need direction, Piazza is the place to go.
+However, when asking or answering questions on Piazza, code that answers assignment questions should **not** be provided.
 Instead, answer with suggestions as to what topics/ideas/lectures to look into or vague pseudocode that helps move the person asking the question in the right direction.
 For general programming questions (unrelated to the assignment answers), feel free to share minimal code segments.

 ### Assignment Regrades

 We will work hard to grade everyone fairly and return assignments quickly.
 But, we know you also work hard and want you to receive the grade you’ve earned.
 Occasionally, grading mistakes do happen, and it's important to us to correct them.

-If you think there is a mistake in your grade, request a regrade within 72 hours of your receipt of the grade on Campuswire via a *Private* message to "Instructor & TAs" and use the "regrades" category.
+If you think there is a mistake in your grade, request a regrade within 72 hours of your receipt of the grade on Piazza via a *Private* message to "Instructor & TAs" and use the "regrades" category.
 This message should include evidence of why you think your answer was correct (i.e. a specific reference to something said in lecture) and should point to the specific part of the assignment in question.

 Note that points will *not* be rewarded if you fail to follow instructions.
 For example, if the instructions say to name the variable `orange` and you name it `ornage` (misspelled), you will not be rewarded credit upon regrade.
 This is because (1) following instructions and being detail-oriented is important and (2) there are hundreds of students taking the course this quarter.
 It would be an unfair burden to place on TAs if we didn’t have this policy.